Model spaces in sub-Riemannian geometry: Introduction

 \subsection{Acknowledgments}

 We thank professors Enrico Le Donne and Jean-Marc Schlenker for helpful discussions and comments.
+We also thank the referees of this paper for their comments on how to improve the paper.
 This work has been supported by the Fonds National de la Recherche Luxembourg (project Open O14/7628746 GEOMREV) and by the Research Council of Norway (project number 249980/F20).